Loki-Astari/geeky-nextjs/content/posts/NisseV4.md

     bool                                finished;
     std::filesystem::path const&        contentDir;
     // State information that can be used by the threads.
-    // Objects placed in a std::map are not moved once inserted so taking
+    // Objects placed in a std::map are not moved once inserted, so taking
     // a reference to them is safe and can be used by another thread. std::mutex                          openSocketMutex;
     std::map<int, Socket>               openSockets;